Cadillac CTS: First generation (2003)

-Introduced in January 2002 as a 2003 model, the CTS sedan was built on GM's new rear-wheel drive Sigma platform and sported a fully independent suspension.
-It was the first Cadillac to be offered with a manual transmission since the 1988 Cimarron.
-The CTS was designed as a replacement for the Opel-based Catera.
-(The acronym "CTS" stands for Catera Touring Sedan.)
-Wayne Cherry and Kip Wasenko designed the exterior of the first generation CTS and this vehicle marked the production debut of the "Art and Science" design language first seen on the Evoq concept car.
-CTS vehicles are built at GM's Lansing Grand River Assembly in Lansing, Michigan.
+Introduced in January 2002 as a 2003 model, the CTS sedan used GM's new rear-wheel drive Sigma platform and a fully independent suspension.
+It was the first Cadillac offered with a manual transmission since the 1988 Cimarron.
+All models were manufactured at GM's Lansing Grand River Assembly in Lansing, Michigan.

+The CTS replaced the Opel-based Catera, the acronym "CTS" standing for Catera Touring Sedan.
+Wayne Cherry and Kip Wasenko designed the exterior of the first generation CTS, from a sketch drawn by Robert Munson, selected by Michael Simcoe and developed into a model by Paul Sciluna.

+The coupe marked the production debut of Cadillac's design language, marketed as "Art and Science," first seen on the Evoq concept—what noted automotive journalist Dan Neil described as a "fractal geometric style."
+Neil described the CTS, saying "the design is confident, distinctive and pure."
+Writing in the New York Times, Neil noted "this is a serious automobile, a car of consequence.
+In its 100th year and at the 11th hour, Cadillac made a brave investment in the supremacy of design, in the idea that cleverness should be cloaked in beauty."

 Originally powered by a 3.2 L LA3 V6 producing 220 hp, the CTS received an updated 3.6 L DOHC V6 with variable valve timing as an option in 2004, producing 255 hp and 252 lbft of torque.
 The 3.2 L engine went out of production in 2005, when a new 2.8 L version of the DOHC V6 debuted in an entry-level version of the CTS.
 In Europe, the 2.8 L replaced the previous entry-level 2.6 L engine.

 The CTS was originally offered with either GM's in-house five-speed 5L40-E automatic transmission or a five-speed Getrag 260 manual transmission.
 For the 2005 model year, the Getrag was replaced with an Aisin AY-6 six-speed.

 In 2004, GM introduced the CTS-V, a high-performance version of the CTS intended to compete with luxury performance sedans like the BMW M3/M5, Audi S4/S6, and Mercedes-Benz C and E-class AMGs.
 The 2004 and 2005 CTS-Vs were equipped with the 5.7L LS6 V-8 (400 hp at 6,000 rpm, 395 lbft at 4,800 rpm), a Tremec T56 6-speed manual transmission, 14+" rotors and Brembo 4-piston calipers front and rear, suspension upgrades (higher spring rates, stiffer anti-roll bars, six-lug hubs, and two available damper packages), and subtle exterior changes.
 As the LS6 was phased out, the 2006 and 2007 CTS-Vs received the 6.0L LS2 V-8, which carried the same HP and torque ratings (with peak torque coming 400 rpm sooner).

-A prototype first generation CTS station wagon was made but it was never put into production.
+A prototype first generation CTS station wagon was created but never manufactured.